jackmwolf/pcsstools/README.md

 ## Examples

-We will walk through two examples using grass to model combinations of phenotypes using PCSS and then compare our results to those found using IPD.
+We will walk through two examples using `pcsstools` to model combinations of phenotypes using PCSS and then compare our results to those found using IPD.

-    library(grass)
+    library(pcsstools)

 ### Principal Component Analysis